Finite time/Infinite time blow-up behaviors for the inhomogeneous nonlinear Schr\"{o}dinger equation: Introduction

+In \cite{Holmer-Roudenko-10}, Holmer and Roudenko showed that under the conditions that \eqref{1.4} and \eqref{1.5}, then the corresponding solution to the focusing 3D cubic NLS either blows up in finite time or blows up in infinite time.
+Later, Du, Wu, and Zhang \cite{Du-Wu-Zhang-16} gave an alternative simple proof for this result and extended it to all dimensions.
+So, it is important to note that for the classical NLS, it is still unknown that $H^1$ solutions having negative energy or satisfying \eqref{1.4} and \eqref{1.5} blow up in finite time (except the 1D mass-critical NLS \cite{Ogawa-Tsutsumi-91-2}).
+The results of blow-up in some other situations can be referred to \cite{Glassey-77, Ogawa-Tsutsumi-91-1, Martel-97, Merle-Raphael-05, Zakharov-72} and references therein.

-Compared with this, for the inhomogeneous nonlinear Schr\"odinger equation \eqref{IDNLS}, when $0<s_c\leq\frac{bN}{4}$, we prove the finite time blow-up, and when $\frac{bN}{4}<s_c<1$, prove the finite or infinite time blow-up and obtain a lower bound of blow-up rate \eqref{1.29348}, which is finer than \eqref{1.442434}.
-The key to our proof is the use of the local Virial identity.
-Thanks to the existence of $|x|^{-b}$, we can obtain the good remainder estimates by using the Gagliardo-Nirenberg inequality in the case of $0<s_c\leq\frac{bN}{4}$.
-In the case of $\frac{bN}{4}<s_c<1$, the argument above fails, we choose a time-dependent radius in the localized Virial identity.
+Compared with this, for the inhomogeneous nonlinear Schr\"odinger equation \eqref{IDNLS}, when $0<s_c<\min \{\frac{bN}{4}, 1\}$ or $s_c=\frac{bN}{4}$, we prove the finite time blow-up, and when $\frac{bN}{4}<s_c<1$, prove the finite or infinite time blow-up and obtain a lower bound of blow-up rate \eqref{1.29348}, which is finer than \eqref{1.442434}.
+The key to our proof is the use of the localised virial identity.
+Thanks to the existence of $|x|^{-b}$, we can obtain the good remainder estimates by using the Gagliardo-Nirenberg inequality when $\frac{4-2b}{N}<p\leq\frac4N$.
+When $\frac{4}{N}<p< 2^{\ast}_b$, the above argument fails, so we choose a time-dependent radius in the localised virial identity.
 In particular, we take

 This allows us to use the radius to control the blow-up time through delicated analysis, and thus gives the lower bound for infinite time blow-up rate.